-- 1.3.6.1) Space Requirements: Boars must all be able to lie down in the bedded lying area on their sides comfortably with legs extended and without being on top of each other, and move about freely with freedom from aggression and competition.
-When not grouped with sows, 64 sq. ft. is recommended per boar. - 1.3.6.2) Isolation: Isolation of boars from other hogs is prohibited.
-Exception will be made for quarantining new boars entering the farm for disease security
+1.3.6.1) Space Requirements: Boars must all be able to lie down in the bedded lying area on their sides comfortably with legs extended and without being on top of each other, and move about freely with freedom from aggression and competition.
+Boars weighing less than 350 lb require 48 ft2 (24 ft2 bedded) while boars weighing greater than 350 lb require 64 ft2 (32 ft2 bedded).